Serenacula/splitby/readme.md

 # splitby

-A bash script that splits a string by a delimiter and returns a selection of the result
+A bash script that splits a string by a delimiter and returns a selection of the result.

 ## How to use